spwhitton/consfigurator/doc/tutorial/disk_image.rst

   % qemu-system-x86_64 -m 2G -drive file=tmp/test.img,format=raw \
       -drive "if=pflash,format=raw,readonly=on,file=/usr/share/OVMF/OVMF_CODE.fd"

-It should boot up but you probably won't get a login prompt, since the root account's password is locked and we debootstrapped a very minimal system.
+It should boot up and you can login as root, password "changeme".

 Uses for the disk image
 -----------------------